DC Citizen Snow Team

 The District requires property owners (residential and commercial) to clear the sidewalks surrounding their property within 24 hours after a snowfall.
 Even a dusting of snow can pose a challenge for seniors or individuals with disabilities, which is why we are asking residents to volunteer their services to help keep everyone safe and make the winter a little easier on those in need.

 Register online to become a DC Citizen Snow Team volunteer.
-For questions or further information, please contact Juan Thompson or call (202) 727-0709.
+For questions or further information, please contact Melvyn Smith or call (202) 727-0709.

 The DC Citizen Snow Team is part of the larger, citywide District Snow Team initiative.
 The District Snow Team is led by the Department of Public Works and the Department of Transportation in patnership with other government agencies.
 In the event of a snow emergency, the District of Columbia Snow Team clears snow and ice from approximately 2,295 lane miles of streets, bridges, overpasses and ramps across the city.